Reya-Labs/v2-vamm/README.md

 To generate and updated gas snapshot, run `forge snapshot --no-match-test "SlowFuzz"`.

-To diff current gas costs with an earlier snapshot, pass the earlier snapshot as the `--diff` argument, e.g.: `forge snapshot --diff .gas_snapshot.preOptimisations --no-match-test "SlowFuzz"`
+To diff current gas costs with an earlier snapshot, pass the earlier snapshot as the `--diff` argument, e.g.: `forge snapshot --diff .gas_snapshot.preOptimisations --no-match-test "SlowFuzz"`.

 # Deployment